Horizontal $\Delta$-semimartingales on orthonormal frame bundles

+where $\phi$ is a $T^*M$-valued \cl process above $X$ and $\gamma$ is a connection rule which induces $\nabla$.
+In a similar way, we can define the quadratic variation of 2-tensor along a $\Delta$-semimartingale.
+For the sake of later use, we introduce discontinuous martingales on manifolds. \begin{dfn} Let $M$ be a $d$-dimensional manifold with a torsion-free connection $\nabla$, and $(\Delta X, X)$ an $M$-valued $\Delta$-semimartingale.
+We call $(\Delta X,X)$ a $\nabla$-martingale if for all $T^*M$-valued \cl processes $\phi$ above $X$, $\dis \int \phi_- \, dX$ is a local martingale. \end{dfn} Note that the definition of martingales with jumps depends on the direction of jumps $\Delta X$.
+If $(\gamma(X_-,X),X)$ is a $\nabla$-martingale, we call $X$ a $\gamma$-martingale.\\

-\end{rem} We introduce the Stratonovich integral of 1-form along the $\Delta$-semimartingale in \dref{Stratonovich}.
-This definition is an extension of that of \cite{PE}. \begin{dfn} Let $\nabla$ be a torsion-free connection and $(\Delta X,X)$ an $M$-valued $\Delta$-semimartingale.
+Next we introduce the Stratonovich integral of 1-form along the $\Delta$-semimartingale.
+The definition below is an extension of that of \cite{PE}. \begin{dfn} Let $\nabla$ be a torsion-free connection and $(\Delta X,X)$ an $M$-valued $\Delta$-semimartingale.
 For $\alpha \in \Omega^1(M)$, we define

 This is called the Stratonovich integral of 1-form along $(\Delta X,X)$.
 We also denote the integral by $\displaystyle \int_0^t \alpha(X_-)\circ dX.$ \end{dfn} \begin{prop} For $\alpha \in \Omega^1(M)$ and $f\in C^{\infty}(M)$,